11) ... Wenn

 If you've a palate that can stand the part;

-But heart to heart you'll not draw men, no, never,
+But heart to heart you'll not draw men, no,

 Unless your message issue from your heart.